Stanford Graduate School of Business Essay Questions and Strategic Guidance, 2025-2026

 The Stanford GSB provides the following guidance: “For this essay, we would like you to reflect deeply and write from the heart.
 Once you’ve identified what matters most to you, help us understand why.
 You might consider, for example, what makes this so important to you?
 What people, insights, or experiences have shaped your perspectives?”

 Your essay will likely be a series of stories and examples that exemplify how your “what matters most” has manifested it in your life.
-Although you do not have to mention anything about your career in this essay, you do need to make sure that it is consistent with the goals you present in Essay B. Patience is important!
-The first several iterations of this essay might feel very challenging, but do not abandon hope.
-Keep working, keep exploring, and be true.
+Although you do not have to mention anything about your career in this essay, you do need to make sure that it is consistent with the goals you present in Essay B.

 Read a successful response to “What matters most to you, and why?” along with instructive commentary.

 Like Essay A, the GSB’s Essay B—WS, for short—is also both straightforward and challenging.
 Candidates tend to feel that they need to differentiate themselves, their goals, and/or their love for the GSB when answering it, yet the truth is that it really does require an honest and direct response.
-When you read the question “why Stanford?,” instead think, “Where am I headed professionally, and how will I use the Stanford GSB to ensure I can get there?”
+When you read the question “why Stanford for you?,” instead think, “Where am I headed professionally, and how will I use the Stanford GSB to ensure I can get there?”
 If you can answer these questions well, your essay will be differentiated.

 The Stanford GSB provides the following guidance: “Describe your aspirations and how your Stanford GSB experience will help you realize them.”

 As the guidance above indicated, this essay requires two main parts.
 One involves your goals and where you are going (and perhaps a mention of where/how these relate to where you have been), and the other concerns how and why the GSB is the right school to help you get there.
 We generally recommend a 30/70 breakdown between the former and the latter.
-(Coincidentally, GSB’s suggested target length of 350 words is down from past years when it was 400 words; therefore, every word will have to count to ensure that you are presenting a compelling argument.)
+In describing your goals, include what inspires you about the space you are targeting and the legacy you want to have.
+We find the most effective Essay Bs for the GSB are those that allow the reader to feel the applicant’s excitement.

 Moreover, responding effectively to this essay question requires researching the GSB’s courses, programs, experiences, faculty, and other key elements.
 Go beyond the school’s materials and website and also sign up for virtual classes and contact and speak with students and alumni.
 As you do your research, your goal is not to find the most unique or little-known classes or resources; instead, you want to identify several offerings that will enable you to close the gap between where you are now and where you want to go after business school.
 However, if your essay is exclusively about the GSB, it will fail.
 The admissions committee is already well aware of everything the GSB has to offer!
 What they do not know so well is YOU!
+So, we encourage you to consider including experiences, skills, and/or weaknesses that influence which resources and learnings you seek from Stanford.

 One trap we often see people fall into is simply waxing poetic about the GSB’s various resources and offerings.
 Yet, it is impossible to succeed in the GSB’s application process by love alone.
 (Quite frankly, the GSB knows how much everyone loves the school—it is Stanford, after all!
 Limiting yourself to praising the school and describing what you think is so special about the school will bore the admissions committee and do nothing to strengthen your candidacy.)
 Instead, share what you hope to accomplish professionally and/or how you want to make your mark in the world and show that you have thought deeply about what you need to gain from your GSB experience to maximize it.